Chapter 15 : Love rule #14

 “Here, have some potion,” Sophie said, shoving a vial into my hands once they’d both established that my night was actually very boring by Callie’s standards.

 I sat up, blinking blearily.
-It was a “Rose doesn’t feel like facing the world today’ day.
+It was definitely a “Rose doesn’t feel like facing the world today’ day.
+A cloud has hanging around my head and all I wanted to do was sleep.
 I grasped the vial with weak, shaky hands and took a sip.
 It burned like fire down my throat, but didn’t wake me up as much as a touch from Scorpius usually did.
 I shook my head at that thought and forced down some more.
 Even with the potion taking effect, my head still felt groggier than ever.

-“Shower, clothes and then brekkie,” Callie ordered, prodding me with her toe.
+“Shower, clothes and then breakfast,” Callie ordered, prodding me with her toe.
 I growled at her and stumbled to the shower.
 Feeling too tired and dizzy to stand, I sat down on the tiles and let the scalding water cascade down.
-I slowly rubbed the makeup off my face, knowing I looked a fright.
+I slowly rubbed last night’s makeup off my face, knowing I looked a fright.

 Why did I think Scorpius could ever love me?
 I was a mess.
 A crying, exhausted, stressed and hungry mess.
-I put product in my hair, knowing Sophie expected it, but I didn’t care anymore.
+I put product in my hair to keep Sophie happy, but I didn’t care anymore.
 I unenthusiastically clambered to my feet and turned the shower off.
 Wrapping a warm towel around myself, I walked back to my room, feeling physically sick with hunger.
 Callie had made my bed and was now lying on top of my patchwork quilt, and Sophie was going over my gown with a cleaning spell.

 “You better rug up, it’s going to be cold out,” Callie advised, and I nodded.
 I was so used to her bossiness that it didn’t even bother me.
 She only meant well, and I wasn’t surprised that I could barely function when they weren’t talking to me.
 I grabbed clean underwear, jeans and a long-sleeved top from my closet, allowed Sophie to dry my hair and went back to the bathroom to get changed.
 I giggled almost hysterically when I put my jeans on and they slipped straight back off.